7 characteristics that spell

 Jesus1.
 I pray at least once a day.2.
 I enjoy worshipping at my church every week.3.
 I can truly say that my relationship with Jesus is better today

-4. When I’m down or facing difficulty, I always turn to
+than ever.4.
+When I’m down or facing difficulty, I always turn to

 5. My class knows that Jesus is my first love.